 Can collaborative law help me minimize the emotional and financial costs of divorce litigation?

 Absolutely!
 It’s why collaborative law was “invented.”
 Divorce litigation exacts a tremendous emotional and financial cost on couples and their children.
 It doesn’t have to be this way.
 Even with the worst set of facts, a “good divorce” can happen.
 Collaborative law was designed to produce the best possible outcome from, for most people, one of the worst experiences of their lives.
-Calabrese Huff helps orchestrate the “good divorce” for our clients every day.
+Calabrese Budner helps orchestrate the “good divorce” for our clients every day.

 What are the major differences between collaborative law and traditional divorce?